Houssam93/MultiTask-Learning-NLP/README.md

 # Multitask learning for discovering semantic relations between words

-The repository contains the code used for Learning Lexical-Semantic Relations Using Intuitive Cognitive Links.
+The repository contains the code used for Learning Lexical-Semantic Relations Using Intuitive Cognitive Links, this paper will be published in the 41st European Conference on Information Retrieval (ECIR 2019).
 The code is provided in the form of notebooks.

 ## Code
 The code is available in the notebook `MultiTaskV0.0-c.ipynb`